The Car…

 The Speaker Installation

-After chatting to the nice people at driving sound, they recommended a mobile installer called Lance to do the speaker install.
-I considered doing it myself, but decided that it really would be useful to have an experienced installer do the work – pulling off the panels looked a bit involved, especially for the rear pillars, and you need some specific tools.
+After chatting with the nice people at Driving Sound, they recommended a mobile installer called Lance to do the speaker install.
+I considered doing it myself, but decided that it really would be useful to have an experienced installer do the work—pulling off the panels looked a bit involved, especially for the rear pillars, and you need some specific tools.

-As it turned out, Lance really knew his stuff, and during install it became apparent that his years of experience were coming in handy, I’m glad I got him to do it.
-Little things like where to use Dynamat to create an effective seal, and installing the passive crossovers near the hinge to reduce the amount of vibration when closing doors… stuff you only learn from doing lots of installs.
+As it turned out, Lance really knew his stuff, and during the install it became apparent that his years of experience were coming in handy.
+I’m glad I got him to do it.
+Little things like where to use Dynamat to create an effective seal and installing the passive crossovers near the hinge to reduce the amount of vibration when closing doors are stuff you only learn from doing lots of installs.

-It took a full day of work to replace the 9 speakers, I sorted out the coffee’s and Sheryl did a pie run for lunch, they day seemed to go quickly.
-Lance was a nice guy and had some great conversation.
-He showed me his car audio system, which was pretty impressive – he also had a McIntosh car amp (but his was factory fitted).
+It took a full day of work to replace the nine speakers.
+I sorted out the coffees, and Sheryl did a pie run for lunch.
+The day seemed to go quickly.
+Lance was a nice guy and had great conversation.
+He showed me his car audio system, which was pretty impressive—he also had a McIntosh car amp (but his was factory fitted).

 As you can see from the diagram, I avoided using channel 5 of the McIntosh amp.

-The wiring for the power, neutral and remotes
+The wiring for the power, ground, and remote:

-I designed the solution before I started doing any wiring, and watched a lot of videos from the Car Audio Fabrication channel on Youtube.
+I designed the solution before I started doing any wiring, and I watched a lot of videos from the Car Audio Fabrication channel on YouTube.

 The Amp Install

 I did this work myself.
-Upon reflection it might have been better if I got a professional to do it, but I was trying to save some money and also learn from the experience.
+Upon reflection, it might have been better if I’d got a professional to do it, but I was trying to save some money and also learn from the experience.
 I made a few mistakes, but got there in the end.

-Luckily the battery and the amp are all located in the boot, which allowed for smaller cable runs.
-Initially I thought I’d just wire it up, and make sure it all worked correctly before making it tidy.
-This proved to be the right decision as I changed the design a little bit as things went along, but it does make for a more time consuming build.
+Luckily, the battery and the amps are all located in the boot, which allowed for smaller cable runs.
+Initially, I thought I’d just wire it up and make sure it all worked correctly before making it tidy.
+This proved to be the right decision, as I changed the design a little bit as things went along, but it does make for a more time-consuming build.

 Issues

-I had a few issues – I bought a cheap Line Output Converter from Repco as I kept on hearing a hiss from channel 4 on the AudioControl LC8i, I failed to notice that the gain was turned on full, and when I connected it to my original subwoofer amp (a Rockford Fosgate R2500X1) that I picked up on Trademe cheap, it blew the amp!
-So I ended up buying a new Kicker amp – the 800.1 model, and a new LOC for the centre channel to the McIntosh, from driving sound, which worked perfectly.
-It was pretty annoying at the time, and I was pretty pissed off with myself, but shit happens.
-It could have been a fault with the LOC…
+I had a few issues.
+I bought a cheap line output converter from Repco as I kept hearing a hiss from channel 4 on the AudioControl LC8i.
+I failed to notice that the gain was turned up full, and when I connected it to my original subwoofer amp (a Rockford Fosgate R2500X1) that I picked up on Trademe cheaply, it blew the amp!
+So I ended up buying a new Kicker amp—the 800.1 model—and a new LOC for the centre channel to the McIntosh, from Driving Sound, which worked perfectly.
+It was pretty annoying at the time, and I was pretty upset with myself, but these things happen.
+It could have been a fault with the LOC.

-Also, initially I was using a channel on the 4 channel Kicker amp for the centre speaker, but upon discovering the issues with channel 5 – which i think is to do with the terminal itself, as it’s missing a set screw, I switched to using the McIntosh amp for the centre channel.
-This wasn’t so much an issue, but a workaround, but thought I’d mention it all the same.
+Also, initially I was using a channel on the 4-channel Kicker amp for the centre speaker, but upon discovering the issues with channel 5—which I think is due to the terminal itself, as it’s missing a set screw—I switched to using the McIntosh amp for the centre channel.
+This wasn’t so much an issue, but a workaround, though I thought I’d mention it all the same.

 I’ve tidied up some parts of the wiring, but it needs more work.

-I was pretty rubbish at soldering RCA plugs (for the kicker amps) – it uses the same RCA for high and low level inputs, and a switch to select.
-After a number of attempts (I got better with each one!)
-I managed to get some nice robust connections.
+I was pretty rubbish at soldering RCA plugs (for the Kicker amps)—it uses the same RCA for high and low-level inputs with a switch to select.
+After a number of attempts (I got better with each one!), I managed to get some nice, robust connections.

 The worst issue…